mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

     DC/OS clusters now include executor and agent communication channel heartbeats to ensure platform resiliency even if `IPFilter` is enabled with `conntrack`, which usually times out a connection every five days.

-- DC/OS supports zero-downtime for tasks through layer-4 load balancing.
+- Support zero-downtime for tasks through layer-4 load balancing.

     DC/OS cluster health checks now provide task-readiness information.
 This information enables zero-downtime for load balancing when services are scaled out.
 With this feature, load balanced traffic is not redirected to containers until the container health check returns a 'ready' status.